Hanoi Metro: Line 3: Alstom trains

+A Line 3 train arriving at National University station.

 On 17 January 2017, Hanoi Metro Company signed a contract with French locomotive manufacturer Alstom to supply the rolling stock for Line 3, which will come from its Alstom Metropolis series.
 The current order is for 10 train sets, costing around US$128 million.
 The trains features an air-conditioning system, speakers, automatic LED lights.
 The interior is wheelchair accessible, and also includes dedicated space and seating for senior citizens.
 Each train can carry 950 passengers.
 The first four-car trains were shipped from the port of Dunkirk, on 9 September 2020.

 The cyan, pink and grey of the exterior design symbolises rice seeding leaves and dragon fruit, some of the main products in Vietnam.
 Additionally, like Line 2A, the seal of the Hanoi Temple of Literature is displayed on the front of the train.

 Fares and ticketing

 Fares

 Fares on the Hanoi Metro system are set by the city (People's Committee), and are calculated by distance increments between stations, rather than the fare zone system used by other systems (London Underground) or flat fare (NYC Subway).
 In addition, the system does not utilize peak-hour or off-peak fare, as commuters pay the exact same fare regardless of when they board.

 The ticket system will allow for connection between all routes and will be usable with other public transportation such as bus, taxi, etc. The tickets will be available for purchase at the terminal (ticket office or vending machine), using a modern, compact form of ticket (similar to an ATM card).
 Tickets will use modern technology, with value retention and high security.

 There will be many types of tickets for passengers to choose from: Tickets take turns, Ticket by day, week, month, Group ticket and Electronic ticket (IC Card) combines many other gadgets.